josejimenezluna/delfta/docs/index.rst

 DFT reference values (*ω*\ B97X-D/def2-SVP).
 It employs state-of-the-art E(3)-equivariant graph neural networks trained on the QMugs dataset of quantum-mechanical properties, and can predict formation and orbital energies, dipoles, Mulliken partial charges and Wiberg bond orders.
+See the `paper <https://chemrxiv.org/engage/chemrxiv/article-details/612faa02abeb63218cc5f6f1>`__ for more details.

 Installation
 ------------